Sermons

 23 July 2017

 ‘Master, did you not sow good seed in your field?
 Where, then, did these weeds come from?’
-That is a question that has been asked of God since the beginning of time.
-‘Master, did you not sow good seed in your field?
-Where, then, did these weeds come from?’
-As we hear the creation story… Read more
+That is a question that has been asked of God since the beginning… Read more

 Generous or irresponsible Sower?